opnfv/ipv6/docs/release/installation/installation.instruction.rst

 **Underlay** Testing is to validate that API endpoints are listening on IPv6 addresses.
 This can be as simple as validating Keystone service, and as complete as validating each API endpoint.
 It is important to reuse Tempest API testing.

-Please **Note** that, to the best of our knowledge, Tempest API testing does not validate API endpoints listening on IPv6 addresses.
-Thus Underlay Testing is postponed to future release until Tempest API testing is ready to validate API endpoints listening on IPv6 addresses.
+Currently:

+* Apex Installer will change ``OS_AUTH_URL`` in ``overcloudrc`` during installation process.
+For example: ``export OS_AUTH_URL=http://[2001:db8::15]:5000/v2.0``.
+  ``OS_AUTH_URL`` points to Keystone and Keystone catalog.
+* When FuncTest runs Tempest for the first time, the ``OS_AUTH_URL`` is taken from the environment and placed automatically in ``Tempest.conf``.
+* Under this circumstance, ``openstack catalog list`` will return IPv6 URL endpoints for all the services in catalog, including Nova, Neutron, etc, and covering public URLs, private URLs and admin URLs.
+* Thus, as long as the IPv6 URL is given in the ``overclourc``, all the tests will use that (including Tempest).

+Therefore Tempest API testing is reused to validate API endpoints are listening on IPv6 addresses as stated above.
+They are part of OpenStack default Smoke Tests, run in FuncTest and integrated into OPNFV's CI/CD environment.

 +++++++++++++++
 Overlay Testing